emanemair/juice_machine/README.md

 ### 5. Release the item

-# Input The item selection and the cost of the item.
+<strong > Input The item selection and the cost of the item.</strong>
 #Output The selected item